 Therefore, both methods help to prevent insulin resistance and type 2 diabetes.

-As already discussed, insulin also signals the body to retain salt (Brands et al. 201227).
+As already discussed, insulin signals the body to retain salt (Brands et al. 201227).

-Therefore, during keto and intermittent fasting, the kidneys flush out excess water and sodium.
+Therefore, the kidneys flush out excess water and sodium during keto and intermittent fasting.
 For this reason, you need more salt to feel well on a ketogenic diet.

-In short, like with fasting, sodium deficiency is the leading cause of headaches or dizziness, which is why these symptoms are often referred to as “keto flu.”
+In short, like with fasting, sodium deficiency is the leading cause of headaches or dizziness, so these symptoms are often called the keto flu.

 Nonetheless, your body will crave salt anyway when it needs it.
 Therefore, don’t economize salt on a ketogenic diet or during intermittent fasting.
 Furthermore, don’t hesitate to drink water with Himalayan Salt in case of physical signs.